maple3142/My-CTF-Challenges/README.md

 This is some challenges I created for CTF competitions.

 > The difficulty is rated by me, and it is only consistent within a single competition.
-> Don't be surprised if you find a challenge with lower rating that is harder than a challenge with higher rating.
+> While I tried to keep it consistent by it does not really work :disappointed:, so don't be surprised if you find a challenge with lower rating that is harder than a challenge with higher rating.

 ## TSJ CTF 2022